badsectorlabs/ludus/docs/docs/using-ludus/roles.md

 Roles bundled in a collection can be used in a range config — reference them in the `roles:` key by their fully-qualified name (e.g. `badsectorlabs.ludus_windows_utils.ludus_ad_password_policy`).

+Both range deployments and template builds can use user-local and globally installed roles and collections.
+When the same role or collection is installed in both scopes, the initiating user's copy takes precedence.

 ## Ludus Specific Roles

 While most existing ansible roles will work with Ludus, this page contains a table of roles specifically designed for Ludus.